Biden oil move aims to cut gas prices ‘fairly significantly’

 Part of Biden’s concern is that high prices have not so far coaxed a meaningful jump in oil production.
 The planned release is a way to increase supplies as a bridge until oil companies ramp up their own production, with administration officials estimating that domestic production will grow by 1 million barrels daily this year and an additional 700,000 barrels daily in 2023.

-The markets reacted quickly with crude oil prices dropping about 4% in Thursday trading to under $104 a barrel.
+The markets reacted quickly with crude oil prices dropping about 6% in Thursday trading to roughly $101 a barrel.
 Still, oil is up from roughly $60 a year ago, with supplies failing to keep up with demand as the world economy has begun to rebound from the coronavirus pandemic.
 That inflationary problem was compounded by Russian President Vladimir Putin’s invasion of Ukraine, which created new uncertainties about oil and natural gas supplies and led to retaliatory sanctions from the U.S. and its allies.

 Stewart Glickman, an oil analyst for CFRA Research, said the release would bring short-term relief on prices and would be akin to “taking some Advil for a headache.”
 But markets would ultimately look to see whether, after the releases stop, the underlying problems that led to Biden’s decisions remain.